-Although osimertinib (Tagrisso) has become a standard of care in the first-line and adjuvant settings, EGFR/VEGF combinations and other approaches are under examination to further improve outcomes and to overcome resistance mechanisms in patients with EGFR-mutated non–small cell lung cancer (NSCLC), according to Jyoti D. Patel, MD.
+Osimertinib (Tagrisso) HAS BECOME a standard of care in the first-line and adjuvant settings; however, EGFR/VEGF-targeting combinations and other approaches are being studied to further improve outcomes and overcome resistance mechanisms in patients with EGFR-mutated non–small cell lung cancer (NSCLC), according to Jyoti D. Patel, MD.

-For patients who have developed resistance to osimertinib and who have MET amplifications or an off-target mutation, several other TKIs like crizotinib (Xalkori), capmatinib (Tabrecta), and tepotinib (Tepmetko), have shown potential and are now approved by the FDA.
-Larger ongoing efforts are underway to determine how these agents can best be utilized and potentially combined in clinical practice.
+For patients who have developed resistance to osimertinib and who have MET amplifications or an off-target mutation, several other tyrosine kinase inhibitors (TKIs), such as crizotinib (Xalkori), capmatinib (Tabrecta), and tepotinib (Tepmetko), have shown potential and are now approved by the FDA.
+Larger ongoing efforts are under way to determine how these agents can best be used and potentially combined in clinical practice.

-In an interview with OncLive® during an Institution Perspective in Cancer webinar on lung cancer, Patel, who is also medical director of thoracic oncology and assistant director for clinical research at the Lurie Cancer Center, discussed how the FDA approval of adjuvant osimertinib has impacted the treatment of patients with EGFR-positive NSCLC, efforts being made to overcome resistance to the third-generation EGFR TKI, and other approaches under exploration that may serve to further improve outcomes in this population.
+In an interview with OncLive® during an Institutional Perspectives in Cancer webinar on lung cancer, Patel, who is also medical director of thoracic oncology and assistant director for clinical research at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, discussed how the FDA approval of adjuvant osimertinib has affected the treatment of patients with EGFR-positive NSCLC, efforts being made to overcome resistance to the third-generation EGFR TKI, and other approaches that may further improve outcomes in this population.

 Patel: ADAURA examined osimertinib in patients with resected disease.
 We know that primary surgery is the best local therapy for [this population].
 For the past 15 years, chemotherapy [has been] shown to improve outcomes in patients with large stage I tumors up to [stage] IIIA tumors, but [giving] osimertinib after surgery changes the entire landscape.

-We are using genomically-driven therapy to allocate the best treatment for our patients.
-Osimertinib showed an improvement in disease-free survival [DFS], which is an earlier end point than overall survival [OS], but one that is exceptionally important for our patients and for all practitioners; it changes the landscape.
+We are using genomically driven therapy to allocate the best treatment for our patients.
+Osimertinib showed an improvement in disease-free survival [DFS], which is an earlier end point than overall survival [OS] but one that is especially important for our patients and for all practitioners—it changes the landscape.
 We know that [giving] osimertinib 3 years after surgery correlates with a significant reduction in relapse from fatal cancer.
-In patients with IIIA disease, [we saw about a] 90% reduction [in risk of relapse].
-Even in patients with lower-stage disease [such as] stage I, we see that survival advantage.
+In patients with [stage] IIIA disease, [we saw about a] 90% reduction [in risk of relapse].
+Even in patients with [earlier]-stage disease [such as] stage I, we see that survival advantage.